GitbookIO/gitbook/README.md

 #### README.md

-As usual, it should contains an introduction for your book.
+Typically, this should be the introduction for your book.
 It will be automatically added to the final summary.

 #### SUMMARY.md